ILikeFood971/ForF/README.md

     - No totems drop from evokers
     - Explosions are nerfed
         - Every player except the player who detonated will take a configured percentage less damage from the explosion
+    - Ender Pearl cooldowns are increased
+        - The time taken to recharge an ender pearl is configurable (default is 7 seconds, vanilla is 1 second)
     - You can disable any of the restrictions from the config
 - PvP Timer that runs for random amounts of time
     - Enable or disable it easily with commands